 The cashier looked at me and said the signatures look different and so took my card and just completed signature to her supervisor to check.
 When they came back over I showed the supervisor another card and told them I had brain surgery and my coordination loses it sometimes.
 The supervisor said the other card’s signature looked OK to what I had just signed and left.

 I know I still can’t coordinate properly, I guess having a freeze in the middle of signing my name sums this up perfectly, but I also know I am totally grateful I am able to go alone to a store and buy the items I need without any fuss.
-I actually didn’t feel upset-
+I actually didn’t feel upset- I all but wanted to show her my scar and photos and tell her exactly how a wobbly signature was justified and how proud I am.
+That she didn’t know anything up until I told her.

 I keep thinking that maybe I should be upset?
 The tumour has changed me, yes it’s made me rethink plans I had with art work that I want to do.
 But it’s not like I made a living out of it, if I have to I will just paint in a more abstract style and accept and abandon the fact that I can no longer copy a detailed drawing well.